RN Completion for Paramedic

 - Submit an original copy of the high school transcript and/or GED scores and transcript from an accredited paramedic program.

-- Complete the COMPASS Assessment at SSCT and take any developmental courses required as a result of that test.
+- Complete the COMPASS Assessment at SSC and take any developmental courses required as a result of that test.

-- Have a cumulative GPA of 2.5 on a 4.0 scale in twelve hours or more of college work.
+- Have a cumulative GPA of 2.5 in seven (7) hours or more of college work.

-- Effective as of January 1, 2007, if a pre-nursing student does not complete the following courses, with a grade of “C” or better by the third attempt within a seven year span, including withdrawals, the student will not be permitted to apply to the nursing program:
+- If a student does not complete the following courses, with a grade of “B” or better by the second attempt, including withdrawals, the student will not be permitted to apply to the nursing program:

 BIO101: Introduction to Anatomy & Physiology

-- Effective as of January 1, 2007, pre-nursing students must complete any non-nursing courses in the nursing curriculum with a grade of “C” or better by the third attempt within the last seven years, including withdrawals, or they will not be permitted to apply to the nursing program.
+- Students must complete any non-nursing courses in the nursing curriculum with a grade of “C” or better by the second attempt, including withdrawals, or they will not be permitted to apply to the nursing program.
 This requirement also remains in effect once the student receives their letter of acceptance to the program.

 - Provide documentation from the applicant’s supervisor/employer/chief medical director/designated EMS coordinator of recent paramedic experience and/or hospital emergency department experience (within the past three years of application).